Overview

 "Upon this rock I shall build My church; and the gates of hell shall not prevail against it."
 (Matt.
 16:18).

-Eminently engaging and highly readable, this collection of essays takes the reader on a journey through the development of the Church in the person of her members, both prominent and plebeian.
-St. Hilarion presents the reader with historical affirmations of present-day church life and worship, touching on subjects ranging from hierarchical roles to biblical mistranslations.
-In the words of the foreword to the 2004 Russian edition, "in his works Hieromartyr Hilarion expounds the catholic truth of the Church, and does so perfectly naturally and organically, for his whole life melded entirely with the life of the Church.
-This is why, when discussing things well-known and generally accepted, Father Hilarion was able to present them in his own way and in a new light."
+In the words of the foreword to the 2004 Russian edition, “[I]n his works Hieromartyr Hilarion expounds the catholic truth of the Church, and does so naturally and organically, for his whole life melded entirely with the life of the Church.
+This is why, when discussing things well-known and generally accepted, Father Hilarion was able to present them in his own way and in a new light.”

 Notes